Our Founder

 Paying It Forward

-As a proud Canadian, Amina uses every opportunity to promote our values of generosity and social justice, including:
+As a proud Canadian, Amina leverages every opportunity to promote values of generosity and social justice, including:

 Inspiring Change - Amina speaks to aspiring photographers, youth, and older women about our work and the global struggle for gender equality.
 Our mission inspires systemic change in Africa and Canada, where we strive for equality.